Associate Professor and Graduate Chair

 Winter 2014 Office Hours: Tuesdays 11:30 AM until 12:30 PM and Thursdays 11:00 AM until 12:00 PM or by appointment

-My research and teaching are focused on the political economy and political ecology of development, with an emphasis on labour and livelihoods in contexts ranging from Latin America to South Asia.
+My research and teaching are focused on the political economy and political ecology of development, with an emphasis on labour and livelihoods in agrarian contexts ranging from Latin America to South Asia.
 In my published work I have explored questions of climate change adaptation; labour and global commodity chains; labour markets, social policy and anti-poverty policies such as microfinance.

 I strongly encourage graduate study applications focused on climate change impacts and adaptation policies, particularly from those with an interest in conducting fieldwork as part of their studies.
 I also welcome those working on the political economy/ecology of contemporary agrarian transformations more generally including food sovereignty; agrarian class relations; agroecology; rural livelihoods.

-More broadly, I continue to supervise in the areas of the political economy of development; labour in the global economy; Marxism and Subaltern Studies; livelihoods and anti-poverty poverty policies.
+Additionally, I continue to supervise in the areas of the political economy of development; labour in the global economy; Marxism and Subaltern Studies; livelihoods and anti-poverty poverty policies.

 Cross Appointed to the Department of Sociology and the School of Environmental Studies